dannypsnl/lisboot/README.md

 ./a.out
 ```

+### Something you need to know about the implementation

+In this implementation, I only put integer as expression into the compiler, so there has no runtime value supporting needed.
+Except that, I also didn't really implement module import feature, but the explaination already points out how does it actually work.

+Of course, these make our program less practical, but also help us more focus on only linking problem for purpose.
+This repository is more like a good start point, you setup your project from here, and add more features.

 ## Must define first?

 If one think a definition can be access from any part of file, they can compile code to